ClickHouse/ClickHouse/docs/README.md

 When adding a new file:

 - Make symbolic links for all other languages.
+You can use the following commands:

+    ```bash
+    $ cd /ClickHouse/clone/directory/docs
+    $ ln -sr en/new/file.md lang/new/file.md
+    ```

 - Reference the file from `toc_{en,ru,zh,ja,fa}.yaml` files with the pages index.